DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/15 UFOs in the Private Sector - Lockheed Martin.md

 Please feel free to view the whole testimony.
 Of course, the video will be in the description, but I want to focus on Bushman himself.

-Boyd is a verified senior specialist and top secret SCI [[Secure Access Program (SAP)|SAP]] cleared employee that served in Lockheed Department 610-8, the Special Programs Division.
+Boyd is a verified senior specialist and top secret SCI [[Special Access Program (SAP)|SAP]] cleared employee that served in Lockheed Department 610-8, the Special Programs Division.

 00;10;40;17 - 00;11;07;00
 Gerb